 - 3:15pm: Quota Baskets: Exploring Alternative Groupings for Fisheries Management; Mauricio Collado, Gabriel De La Rosa, Kat Leigh, Siya Qiu

-- 3:45pm: Supporting Co-Management of Brazil’s Marine Extractive Reserves; Dylan Glave, Elliott Matthews, Peyton Moore, Ruben Sanchez Ramirez
+- 3:45pm: Supporting Cooperation in Brazil’s Marine Extractive Reserves; Dylan Glave, Elliott Matthews, Peyton Moore, Ruben Sanchez Ramirez

 - 4:15pm: A Framework for Designing Marine Protected Areas for Sharks and Rays in Mozambique; Anna Abelman, Courtney Krone, Vanessa Rathbone, Rachel Rhodes, Erin Ristig